 The Simulated Territories Add-in allows you to automatically construct territories balanced by a chosen demographic.
-This tool supports the automated creation and evaluation of thousands of potential territory plans (sometimes referred to as ensembles or simulations) for creating equal and compact territories.
+This tool uses artificial intelligence (AI) to automatically create and evaluate thousands of potential territory plans (sometimes referred to as ensembles or simulations) for creating equal and compact territories.
 If done by hand this would take an extraordinary amount of time!

 *NOTE: The Simulated Territories add-in works only with Maptitude 2022 or later.